uviclibraries/tableau/connecting-to-data.md

           <img src="images\activity-1\relationship.gif" alt="setting up a relationship animated" style="width:720px;"><br>
      </div>

-- In the dialogue box that appears, select **YEAR(Order Date)**.
-In Tableau, it will automatically create a visualization

     - Click the **"+"** in the **YEAR(Order Date)** blue pill and drill down to get quarters
     - Click **Show Me** (top right) to display the different plot types that Tableau recommends.
 Try a few and think about their effect on the 4 data visualization principles